JSM33T/Jsm33t.com/README.md

 - DTOs and interfaces live in `Contracts` to keep Application and Infra decoupled.
 - Domain is kept pure and self-contained.
 - Infra and Repositories are swappable; only contracts matter to Application.

+## Notice

+This project was originally based on a commercial theme purchased from a third-party provider.

+All original theme styles, assets, and proprietary files have been removed.

+No copyrighted or licensed material from the theme is included in this repository.

+The current codebase is authored and maintained independently and is released under the MIT License.